better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

     (cd seed/ui && yarn && yarn build)

-First, let's set up a directory where the seed can store its data.
-This is important in case you are running an Upstream client on the same machine.
-The default path for both Upstream and the seed node would otherwise be the same and could result in unexpected behaviour.
+Next, let's set up a directory where the seed can store its data.
+This is important in case you are running a Radicle Upstream client on the same machine.
+The default path for both Radicle Upstream and the seed node would otherwise be the same and could result in unexpected behaviour.

     mkdir -p ~/.radicle-seed